 What chaos awaits in the third installment?
 Well, you’ll have to tune in, but we can say that it involves theft of an important item from The Vatican.
 Yes, that's the direction we're taking: heists.
 You can watch the trailer below.
 Story continues after video.

-Another new flick to catch in 2021, Love Hard has a plot that's a little harder to get behind - but a cast that's absolutely cute.
+Love Hard has a plot that's a little harder to get behind - but a cast that's absolutely cute.

 Nina Dobrev (The Vampire Diaries), Jimmy O. Yang (Silicon Valley, Crazy Rich Asians), Darren Barnett (Never Have I Ever), Harry Shum Jr (Glee), James Saito (Dash & Lily, Always Be My Maybe) and more star in the film.

 Plot-wise, it's about an unlucky in love LA girl who thinks she's falling for an East Coast guy on a dating app - only to surprise him for the holidays and realise she's been catfished.
 Whoops?